 Color and the taste of hot chocolate

-Turns out that the color of the container where the food and drink is served contributes to the aroma and taste of your food and drinks.
-That is conclusion in the case of drinking hot chocolate explains Betina Piqueras-Fiszman, researcher at the Polytechnic University of Valencia (Spain).
+Turns out that the color of the container where the food and drink are served contributes to the aroma and taste of your food and drinks.
+That is the conclusion in the case of drinking hot chocolate explains Betina Piqueras-Fiszman,a researcher at the Polytechnic University of Valencia (Spain).
 Along with her colleague Charles Spence, from the University of Oxford (UK).

 The experiment involved 57 participants.
 They evaluated samples of hot chocolate served in containers of four different colors: white, cream, orange, and red.
 All were the same size, and all were white on the inside.

 The flavor of the hot chocolate served in orange- and cream-colored cups was judged better by the participants.
 However, the sweetness and the aroma was judged to be similar no matter the color.

 “There is no fixed rule stating that flavor and aroma are enhanced in a cup of a certain color or shade,” recognized Piqueras-Fiszman.
 “In reality this varies depending on the type of food, but the truth is that, as this effect occurs, more attention should be paid to the color of the container as it has more potential than one could imagine.”

 In other experiments, it has been demonstrated that strawberry mousse appears to be sweeter and more intense on a white plate compared to a black one.

-This is all well and good to know that red might just make your chances of winning in sports better and that hot chocolate tastes better in a certain color cup but what has this anything to do with conversions on the web?
-Does red, really, give an advantage in conversion?
+This is all well and good to know that red might just make your chances of winning in sports better (and that hot chocolate tastes better in a certain color cup), but what does this have to do with conversions on the web?
+Does red really give an advantage in conversion?